EDGECAM Partnership Gives Jobs Boost For Harlow’s Talent Hotbed

 As most companies now use CNC machine tools, Mark Howland says the time was right for the College to begin offering practical CAM modules in their courses.
 “Previously the students only had practical experience of manual machining, and we just looked in theory at how CAD linked to CAM.
 Now we can demonstrate EDGECAM, and the students learn it hands-on.”

-EDGECAM’s Technical Partnership Manager, Wesley Tonks, says: “The centre provides Vero Software with the opportunity to develop the UK’s technical skills base.
+EDGECAM’s Technical Partnership Manager, Wesley Tonks, says: “The center provides Vero Software with the opportunity to develop the UK’s technical skills base.
 In collaboration with Sandvik Coromant and DMG Mori we can ensure these young engineers are equipped with the practical knowledge for industrial manufacturing challenges in the future.”

-Mark Howland explains that as well as training apprentices, the centre is also operating on a commercial basis for companies to undertake Research and Development: “For a manufacture to take a machine offline for R & D purposes means it’s not producing a part or component, so it’s losing money.
+Mark Howland explains that as well as training apprentices, the center is also operating on a commercial basis for companies to undertake Research and Development: “For a manufacture to take a machine offline for R & D purposes means it’s not producing a part or component, so it’s losing money.
 Because we have industry-standard machine tools, programmed by the EDGECAM advanced software, we can charge companies to use them both for R & D, and even for short production runs.
 And our students can operate the machines for them, so they’re also gaining valuable practical experience of working on real products required by industry.”

 And the college is also confident of a possible commercial spinoff from one of the students’ coursework design and manufacturing projects.
 “They’re designing skateboards, including off-road skateboards with larger wheels.
 We 3D print the prototype to prove the designs, and they then go through EDGECAM to create the toolpaths for machining.”
 College Principal Karen Spencer is hopeful of creating a business carrying out design, manufacturing and sales, giving the students the entire industry experience.